Unravel Wolfram Syndrome

 How Can We Help?

-Dr. Fumihiko Urano at Washington University in St. Louis School of Medicine is the man our family calls the “Wolfram Guru”.
-Along with his research team, Dr. Urano is tirelessly researching Wolfram syndrome (WS) to find a treatment and hopefully a cure for this rare disease.
+Dr. Fumihiko Urano at Washington University in St. Louis School of Medicine is a hero to our family as an international WS expert.
+Along with his research team, Dr. Urano is tirelessly researching Wolfram syndrome to find a treatment and hopefully a cure for this rare disease.
 WS may well provide the key to treating millions of people with diabetes, Parkinson’s disease, Alzheimer’s disease, ALS, and other neurodegenerative diseases.
 As a result of Dr. Urano’s efforts, treatments for WS are within our grasp.
 For more information please see Dr. Urano's blog and clinical trials.

+A treatment is in clinical trial now and other treatments are being evaluated for clinical trial in the near future.
+More funding is needed to complete these studies.
 We have established The Unravel Wolfram Syndrome Fund through Washington University in St. Louis School of Medicine to provide financial support for Dr. Urano’s research group.
 Although we feel an urgency to help our daughter who has Wolfram spectrum, there are many other courageous people with Wolfram syndrome, and millions with other forms of diabetes and neurodegenerative disease for whom there is an even greater urgency.
+100% of your donation will go directly to Dr. Urano’s lab and research group to help get the treatments from the lab to the people who desperately need them. |

 Please click below and you will be redirected to the Washington University in St. Louis donation page.
 Please enter your donation amount next to the box labeled